Sally4Ever: Development and production

+The series was originally conceived as a short film.
+Davis wanted to work with Catherine Shepherd "because she’s so understated and precise.
+And she corpses a lot".
+They, along with Julian Barratt, improvised some material.

+For the series, Davis and Shepherd improvised material.
+Davis then wrote this up and honed it to create the script.
+They then filmed both scripted and off-script shots, a combination of which were used for the final edit.

+Davis described her character of Emma as "yet another dark, twisted, ambitious, predatory, amoral woman and very much a reflection of me in real life."

 Sally4Ever was given a seven-episode order by Sky Atlantic and HBO in May 2018.
 Sky Atlantic released the trailer for the series on 5 October 2018.

 Release

 The series premiered on 25 October 2018 on Sky Atlantic at 10 pm, and on 11 November 2018 on HBO at 10:30 pm.
 It was made available for streaming on Now TV in the UK.

 In Canada, it premiered on HBO on 11 November 2018 at 10:30 pm.
 It premiered in Australia on Fox Showcase on 5 February 2019 at 7:30 pm.